Primary Education with Qualified Teacher Status BEd (Hons)

 Careers and opportunities

-You could also move into senior roles, such as deputy head, assistant head or head teacher.
+As you build your teaching experience, you could move into senior roles, such as head of department, deputy head, assistant head or head teacher.
+These roles all bring more responsibility and higher salaries.

 You'll be eligible to become a member of the Chartered College of Teaching (CCT) when you graduate.